watson-developer-cloud/assistant-simple/README.md

 1. Click the ![Restart](readme_images/restart_icon.png) icon at the top of the page to restart the application.

-The application is now deployed and fully functional.
+The application is now deployed in Bluemix and ready to use.
 Click **View App** or go to the application route URL to try it out.

 ## Deploying locally